rdkcentral/Lightning-CLI/docs/commands/upload.md

 # Upload

-*Upload the Lightning App to the Metrological Dashboard, so that it can be published to the operator's App Store*
+*Upload the Lightning App to the Metrological Dashboard, so that it can be published to an operator's App Store*

 ```bash
 lng upload